Altuve, Correa homer, Astros tag Bumgarner, Diamondbacks 8-2

 LINE CHANGE

 The D-backs’ lineup came into the game hitting just .192 and had another tough night.
-In the sixth inning, manager Torey Lovullo pulled the top five hitters of the lineup: Ketel Marte, Kole Calhoun, Starling Marte, Christian Walker and Eduardo Escobar.
+In the sixth inning, Lovullo pulled the top five hitters of the lineup: Ketel Marte, Kole Calhoun, Starling Marte, Christian Walker and Eduardo Escobar.

-He replaced them with Tim Locastro, Jon Jay, Stephen Vogt, Jake Lamb and Andy Young.
+He replaced them with Tim Locastro, Jay, Stephen Vogt, Jake Lamb and Andy Young.

 The 26-year-old Young was playing in just his second game in the big leagues.
 He hit a double and a single in his first two career at-bats on Tuesday after coming into the game as a defensive replacement on Sunday.